 1. Assess your project's suitability.

 Before committing to DMAIC, it's crucial to evaluate whether it aligns with the specific challenge you face.
 DMAIC is ideally suited for complex, persistent problems where the root cause is not immediately apparent and requires a data-driven investigation.
-If the solution to a problem is already known or straightforward, a less intensive problem-solving approach might be more efficient.
+If the solution to a problem is already known or straightforward, a less intensive problem-solving approach may be more efficient.
 Ensure your team comprehends the structured five-phase commitment inherent in DMAIC.

 2. Identify the Right Pilot Project.